zamanianlab/ZamanianLabDocs/docs/comp_conda.md

 base                  *  /Users/$username/miniconda3
 dev                      /Users/$username/miniconda3/envs/dev
 test_environment         /Users/$username/miniconda3/envs/test_environment
-tierpsy                  /Users/$username/miniconda3/envs/tierpsy
 ```

 To activate the `test_environment` that you just created:

 `source activate test_environment`

-Now you are in the virtual environment, using Python 3.5 as a default.
+Now you are in the virtual environment, using Python 3.9 as a default.
 You can check to make sure this is the case with `python --version`.

 You can also see the path to your environment's Python with `which python`.